yumdeliveries/slate/source/index.html.md

 Service | Integration | Description
 --------- | ------- | -----------
-Order Processing | API | Enable Client to Create, Update and Retrieve orders on the logistics platform.
+Order Processing | API | Enable Client to Create, Update and Retrieve orders to the logistics platform.
 Rider Availability | API | Enable  Client to query riders availability relative to a specific location Order Status Notifications | Web Hook | Notify the client when an order status changes in real time.
 Master Data Mapping | Configuration | Match organisations and branches for metrics tracking.